alshuyu2/Avid/README.md

 - Once you clicked on "get from VCS", paste the github URL and enter, Pycharm will create the program and adds a folder.
 ## Setting up a virtual environment
 - While in Pycharm, click on file, then settings
-- Click on your project name and choose the python interpreter, and choose your Python interpreter
+- Click on your project name and choose the python interpreter
 - Download these necessary packages:
   - Django
   - django-crispy-forms